Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/chrono.md

 no crontab for picoplayer
 ```

 Hm, no joy there.
-The configuration files are, like most other configuration, stored in the `/etc` directory so lets go there
+The configuration files for cron are, like most other configuration, stored in the `/etc` directory so lets go there
 ```
 picoplayer@challenge:~$ cd /etc
 picoplayer@challenge:/etc$ ls -la cron*